One New Mexico Town Is The Nation’s Oldest Continuously Used Movie Location

 You’d never guess that these houses are all in the same city.

 Movies shot in Las Vegas include: “No Country For Old Men,” “Easy Rider,” “Red Dawn,” “The Astronaut Farmer,” and many more.

 Blue Canyon Productions put together this film to show why Las Vegas is the nation’s oldest continuously used movie location.
 (Please note that historic photos of hangings are included to illustrate the city’s violent past.)

 To this day, New Mexico remains popular with the film industry.
+Did you know about all of the movies filmed in Las Vegas, New Mexico?
 Here are some other movies you might not realize were shot in our state.
 Although there are many historic towns in the Land of Enchantment, Las Vegas is the most architecturally intriguing one of all.